dcodeIO/node.js-closure-compiler-externs/README.md

 Testing
 -------
-Externs are automatically validated through a [ClosureCompiler.js](https://github.com/dcodeIO/ClosureCompiler.js) test run.
+Externs are automatically syntax-validated through a [ClosureCompiler.js](https://github.com/dcodeIO/ClosureCompiler.js) test run.
+This does not imply that the extern is complete or does actually represent the underlying API (but it should).

 Downloads
 ---------